You don’t have to live with indigestion. You can eliminate it with small diet changes, without antibiotics.

 Oriental restaurants tend to be fast, because the rice is pre-made, and sauteing up a vegetables doesn’t take very long.
 There are also cafeteria-style restaurants where you can select what you like, then sit down and eat.
 So eating in an oriental restaurant tends to take amount of time as a fast food place.

-When it comes to indigestion, there are several advantages to eating in an oriental restaurant:
+However, when it comes to indigestion, there are several advantages to eating in an oriental fashion:

 In Conquering Allergies, I suggest that most allergies are initiated by problems in the diet.
 In particular, dietary inadequacies can produce “leaky gut” syndrome, which allows foreign proteins to enter the body undigested.
 The foreign proteins then trigger immune reactions which, because of the protein’s similarity to the body’s own tissues, can trigger autoimmune reactions.